limix/limix/doc/qtl.rst

 In the latter case, the :math:`\boldsymbol\epsilon` can be used to describe the dispersion between samples not fully captured by the residual distribution.

-The following example applies :func:`limix.qtl.st_scan` to perform five likelihood ratio tests for association with an outcome vector ``y`` having residual errors that follow a Poisson distribution.
+The following example applies :func:`limix.qtl.scan` to perform five likelihood ratio tests for association with an outcome vector ``y`` having residual errors that follow a Poisson distribution.
 The matrix ``G`` defines both the five alternative hypotheses (the first five columns) and the covariance matrix (the remaining columns).